Kristina01111000/Drws_site/README.md

 - get into backend of site to set up wp

 - check out univ. chir. site to see if the theme is fixed
+- use ftp to see if disabling plugins, theme fixes the issue